industrial-data-space/trusted-connector-documentation/docs/_docs/rest.md

 ## Unzip Example Setup

-As member of the Industrial Data Space association, you have received a Zip file `trusted-connector-examples_0.1` containing all necessary files for this example.
-Unzip the file in some folder and go to the contained folder `example-001`.
+Download the [trusted-connector-examples_0.9](https://github.com/industrial-data-space/trusted-connector/blob/develop/examples/trusted-connector-examples_0.9.zip?raw=true) file.
+Unzip the file in some folder and go to the contained folder `example-009`.

 This folder contains docker-compose descriptions for three main entities: the _Provider Connector_, the _Consumer Connector_, and the _Trusted Third Party_.
 In a production setup, these three entities would be remotely connected and operated by different owners.
 For the sake of this example, we will run them on your local machine.